vyos/uncron/README.md

 # uncron

-Uncron is a simple job queue service that reds command from a UNIX domain socket and executes them sequentially.
+Uncron is a simple job queue service that reads command from a UNIX domain socket and executes them sequentially.

 Its goal is to serve as an intermediate layer for tools that don't implement locking